angieloux/react-usereducer-hook-challenge/README.md

 ## Example solution

 An example solution can be found in the challenge-complete branch of this repository.
+A solution with a reducer instead of useState is in challenge-complete-reducer.